Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/usage/artifact-fields.rst

      - Team effort (default): sum of initial effort already done for the release
      - Closed elements: the number of closed items for the release

-You can switch between the *Team effort* and the *Closed elements* modes in the administration of the agile dashboard.
+You can switch between the *Team effort* and the *Closed elements* modes in the administration of :ref:`backlog`.

 Burnup and Burndown mechanisms
 ``````````````````````````````